apache/druid/docs/api-reference/supervisor-api.md

 - **taskId**: Druid indexing task ID in that group
 - **RowStatsPayload**: Per-task row stats with `movingAverages` and `totals`; see [Row stats](../ingestion/tasks.md#row-stats) for field definitions

-Treat task group IDs as authoritative values from Druid.
-Do not re-derive them client-side from partition data, as assignment logic can vary (e.g., single-topic vs multi-topic Kafka supervisors).

 #### URL